Hemp Products (e.g. CBD) in Food and Supplements

-A health claim is any claim that states, suggests or implies that a relationship exists between a food category, a food or one of its constituents.
+A health claim is any claim that states, suggests or implies that a relationship exists between a person’s health and a food category, a food or one of its constituents.

 Can medicinal claims be made about hemp oils or CBD oils?

 Medicinal products fall within the remit of the Health Products Regulatory Authority (HPRA) and must be authorised prior to being placed in the Irish market (see HPRA’s Guide to Definition of a Human Medicine).

-Last reviewed: 23/9/2019
+Last reviewed: 16/3/2021